suhanii2310/Lab-Reports-CSE15L/Week1.md

 - After installing git we will use the ssh command to connect it to the server.
 - Type the following command in the terminal.
 -     `ssh cs15lwi23zz@ieng6.ucsd.edu`
+-  `ssh` switches the terminal's context to running commands on another computer.
 - We have to replace "zz" by our course-specific account.
 For me it was "awl".
 - It will ask you if you want to continue, type `yes`.
 - After running this command you will observe that you have been logged into the server.